carlosedp/riscvassembler/Readme.md

 The library provides methods to generate hexadecimal machine code (memory files to be consumed by `readmemh` statements) from assembly input.
 Works similarly to `gcc + ld + objcopy + hexdump` as used on this [`Makefile`](https://github.com/carlosedp/chiselv/gcc/test/Makefile) or <https://riscvasm.lucasteske.dev> web app.

 The library can be seen in use in [ChiselV](https://github.com/carlosedp/chiselv), my RV32I core written in Chisel.
 The core tests use the library to generate [test data](https://github.com/carlosedp/chiselv/blob/e014da49ace5d5dd917eac3e3bf8ca6bbeadc244/chiselv/test/src/CPUSingleCycleInstructionSpec.scala#L71).

+Currently the lib does not support labels and jumping to defined labels as it doesn't calculate the addresses.

 The program can be a single line or multi-line statements(supports inline or line comments) and can be generated from a simple string, multi-line string or loaded from a file.